mattfurness/slides/phoenix-routes-presentation/slides.md

 ---
 # What is routing in Phoenix

-Telling the phoenix framework what code to run for a combination of the *URL path* and the *HTTP method/verb*
+Telling the phoenix framework (in `router.ex`) what code to run for a combination of a *URL path* and the *HTTP method/verb*.

 ---
 # Listing routes

-Run the following from the root of you project:
+Run the following from the root of your project

 ```sh
 mix phx.routes        # 1.3+